Hone logo

 Constraints

-• The generated Go code should be syntactically correct and compilable.
+• The generated code should be well-formatted (though strict formatting is not required).

 Notes